PRODUCT DESCRIPTION

 It is a good idea to pass the microchip through the pet door in order to test it before implanting the chip in the cat’s skin.
 By the time your cat gets microchipped, the chip will be already tested and programmed in the door’s memory.
 If you don’t want to get your cat microchipped, you can buy the optional RFID collar tag.

+SureFlap microchip works with passive RFID (Radio Frequency Identification) technology, this means the microchip implanted on the cat’s skin does not trigger the locking mechanism to open; instead, the microchip holds data waiting to be read and recognized by the scanner located on the pet door’s frame.
 The cat door’s interior frame has two types of sensors in order to read the microchip: a motion sensor and a radio frequency sensor.
 When the cat approaches the door, the motion sensor turns on and activates the RF “reader” sensor to read the microchip.
 Once the memory in the cat door recognizes the microchip ID, the system electronically unlocks the latch for the cat to push the “flap” to get in.
 When the cat enters the door, it closes shut automatically with a help of a strong magnet.

 You can set the door with different lengths of time to shut.
 This is good, especially when cats are newbies, getting familiar with the “click” sound when the scanner reads the microchip.
 In this case, you can set it to be slow.
 The fastest setting for the flap to lock after the cat has passed through it is about 2 seconds after the microchip has been recognized.

-How 4-Way Locking Works
+How 4-Way Locking Works in Pet Doors

-Only-in.
+- Only-in.
 The cat can only get in, but it can’t get out.
 This option is set by turning a dial manually from the inside, locking the latch, and keeping the cat in the house.
 If there is another pet outside with a microchip, it will be able to enter the door, but none can exit.
 This option is useful to keep the cat at night or for Vet visits.

-Only-out.
+- Only-out.
 Any cat can exit the door, but none can get back in.
 This option is manually set by turning a dial located on the flap.
 This could be useful if you want to keep your cat out in case of allergic visitors or other reasons.

-Locked.
+- Locked.
 The door is completely locked.
 With this option, no cat can exit or enter the door.
 This is useful to keep the cat inside at night if you think your pet could outsmart the “Only In” mechanism.
 Locked mode is used when leaving for a trip with your cat.

-You can’t program the 4-Way locking settings because the door does not feature a timer so if you want your cat to be inside at certain times you will have to set it manually by turning a dial on the flap.
+You can’t program an automatic 4-Way locking mechanism because the door does not feature a timer.
+If you want your cat to be inside at certain times you will have to set it manually by turning a dial on the flap.
+The version of the SureFlap Microchip Pet Door designed for larger cats or small dogs comes with a timer that can be set to lock and unlock automatically at specified times.

 About The Batteries